francescogerardomarra/its/modulo26/3_jwt_hello_world.md

 - **Authentication Context**: If the token is valid, the user's details are set in the authentication context.
 - **Proceeding with the Request**: After handling the authentication, the filter continues the request processing by invoking the `filterChain.doFilter()` method.

-### Detailed Explanation of Methods

-#### `doFilterInternal(HttpServletRequest request, HttpServletResponse response, FilterChain filterChain)`

-This is the core method of the filter, which is invoked for every incoming HTTP request that passes through the filter chain.

-- **Extracts the Token**: The method starts by extracting the JWT token from the request using the `getTokenFromRequest()` helper method.
-The token is expected to be in the `Authorization` header with a "Bearer " prefix.

-- **Validates the Token**: If the token is present, it calls `adminTokenProvider.validateToken(token)` to validate the token's integrity and check its expiration.

-- **Authentication Creation**: If the token is valid, it extracts the claims using `adminTokenProvider.getClaims(token)`.
-The subject of the token, which is typically the admin's username, is retrieved from the claims.
-A `UsernamePasswordAuthenticationToken` is then created with the username (the credentials are `null` since JWT is used for authentication).

-- **Set Authentication Context**: The `SecurityContextHolder.getContext().setAuthentication(authentication)` line sets the created authentication in the Spring Security context, which marks the user as authenticated.

-- **Proceeding with the Request**: After setting the authentication, the `filterChain.doFilter(request, response)` method is called to continue the request processing, allowing other filters or the controller logic to execute.

-**Purpose**: This method ensures that the user is authenticated before accessing secured resources.
-If the JWT token is invalid or missing, the user will not be authenticated and will likely receive an HTTP 401 Unauthorized response.

-#### `getTokenFromRequest(HttpServletRequest request)`

-This method is responsible for extracting the JWT token from the `Authorization` header of the HTTP request.

-- **Extract Authorization Header**: The method first retrieves the `Authorization` header from the incoming request using `request.getHeader("Authorization")`.

-- **Check for Bearer Token**: The method checks if the header starts with the "Bearer " prefix, which is the standard format for passing JWT tokens.
-If the prefix is found, it strips off the prefix and returns the actual JWT token.

-- **Return Token or Null**: If the token is present and correctly formatted, it is returned.
-If the header is missing or doesn't contain a valid Bearer token, the method returns `null`.

-**Purpose**: This method ensures that the token is extracted correctly from the request and formatted properly (with the "Bearer " prefix removed).
-It enables the rest of the filter to work with the JWT token as a string.

-### Why This Filter is Important

-- **Secure API Endpoints**: The `TokenAuthenticationFilter` helps secure your application by checking the authenticity of the JWT token for each incoming request to protected endpoints.

-- **Decouples Authentication Logic**: It separates the logic of authentication (validating and processing JWT tokens) from the rest of the application.
-This helps keep your authentication process modular and clean.

-- **Efficient Authentication**: It ensures that once a user’s JWT token is validated, their identity is set in the `SecurityContext`, allowing subsequent requests to be authenticated automatically without needing to re-authenticate the user each time.

-- **Supports Stateless Authentication**: By relying on JWT tokens for authentication, this filter supports a stateless authentication model, where there is no need to store session data on the server.
-All necessary information is stored within the JWT itself.

-### Conclusion

-- **Purpose**: The `TokenAuthenticationFilter` is a security filter that ensures only authenticated users with valid JWT tokens can access protected resources.
-- **How it Works**: It extracts the JWT token from the request, validates it, and sets the authentication context if the token is valid.
-The filter continues the request processing after authentication.
-- **Role in Application Security**: It provides an important piece of the security infrastructure, making sure that only authenticated users with valid tokens can interact with the application’s secured endpoints.

-This filter plays a crucial role in ensuring that your application's authentication is handled securely and efficiently using JWT tokens.

 ---

 ## SecurityConfig